vinaynaikr08/tsundoku/backend/docs/api/v0/Review.md

 - `400` - if the specified review ID does not correspond to a book review entry
 - `401` - if the auth token was not supplied or is invalid, or if the required parameter is not supplied
 - `404` - if the user did not cast a vote for the specified review ID

+## Rescind vote for review by ID

+### Method

+`DELETE`

+### Returns

+- `200` - request was successful
+- `400` - if the specified review ID does not correspond to a book review entry
+- `401` - if the auth token was not supplied or is invalid
+- `404` - if the user did not cast a vote for the specified review ID